P.L.A.R

 How to apply

-You need to apply for any prior learning to be recognized and accredited.
-You can do this on the relevant section of the online application form.
+To have your prior learning recognized and accredited, you must apply for it.
+You can do this by completing the relevant section of the online application form.

 If you have already submitted your application but now wish to request recognition of your prior learning, please contact us.

-When applying for Prior Learning Assessment, applicants can qualify with either an academic diploma or a combination of education and work experience.
-You can also combine post-high school education and experience to meet total qualifications.
+When applying for Prior Learning Assessment (PLAR), applicants can qualify either with an academic diploma or a combination of education and work experience.
+You can also combine post-high school education and work experience to meet the total qualifications required.

-Don’t overlook courses taken at no accredited institutions, such as work-related training, seminars, workshops and vocational training.
+Do not overlook courses taken at non-accredited institutions, such as job-related training, seminars, workshops, and vocational training.
 These courses are acceptable if they meet the following criteria:

-The institution’s transcript is given full credit by a state university.
+• The institution’s transcript is fully recognized by a state university.

-The prior learning experience in the careers and jobs which are listed in the following website will be acceptable for PLAR process by Northwest International University evaluating scientific boards.
+The prior learning experience in the careers and jobs listed on the website below will be acceptable for the PLAR process by the scientific evaluation boards of Northwest International University.